-I think on a fair and reasonable basis, Options should've been concerned that Caledonian intended to (and did) make such a high volume of introductions, relating only to occupational pension schemes (with some customers, as is the case here, also transferring personal pension plans).
+I think on a fair and reasonable basis, Options should've been concerned that Caledonian intended to (and did) make such a high volume of introductions, relating only to occupational pension schemes.
 In my view this was a further reason for Options to conclude there was a significant risk of consumer detriment - particularly when considered alongside the other points I've set out here.